 Chrome: (Gear | Extensions)

 Chrome’s helper app is automatically installed over the Internet.
-So if routing from Chrome Another Browser is not functioning, you need to ensure you have Internet connectivity (at least one time) to get the PolicyPak Browser Router Chrome Extension automatically downloaded and installed on your machine.
+So if routing from Chrome TO Another Browser is not functioning, you need to ensure you have Internet connectivity (at least one time) to get the PolicyPak Browser Router Chrome Extension automatically downloaded and installed on your machine.

 If you don’t see the Extension listed, try: